encode/django-rest-framework/docs/tutorial/quickstart.md

     python manage.py createsuperuser --email admin@example.com --username admin

-Once you've set up a database and initial user created and ready to go, open up the app's directory and we'll get coding...
+Once you've set up a database and the initial user is created and ready to go, open up the app's directory and we'll get coding...

 ## Serializers